SushantP11/NLP-SPELLCHECKER-WITH-GUI-/README.md

 Copy SPELLCHECKER DELETED.nlp file in any python environment (Jupyter, spyder, pycharm, ........)

-Change the NUCLEARCORPUS.TXT with your own pdf or txt file.
+Change the NUCLEARCORPUS.TXT with your own pdf or txt file or download from this repository.

 Change image from the GUI and add your own background image in .png format.